QuickBooks - How To Record Certain Transactions

 If equipment purchases were made, then record this way:

 When you make payments, record the loan payment against the liability account, and include your interest payment as an expense for interest expense.
 Don't touch the asset account.
 You must keep this figure to show the "worth" of your purchase.

 2. What if you received a rebate or refund check?
 This is NOT income.
 Record the deposit against the account that the original check was writtten from.
 If you got a refund check for insurance, then use insurance account.
 If it was cost of goods sold or some other expense, then use that account.

 3. Company credit cards need to have their own account, so you can record payments and purchases.
 This should be RECONCILED monthly just like your bank statement.
 This will save time at year end for your accountant.

 4. If you have more than one company, and you let each company "borrow" funds from the other, BE CAREFUL.
 Make sure these particular accounts are set up correctly.

 Company A borrows from company b.
 Company A should show a loan (liability).
 Company B should show an asset (loans to company A).
 This also applies if you give employee advances.
 This is an asset.

-Have a question for Janie?
-Ask or leave a comment below!
+Have a question for Janie or want to leave a comment?
+Click here.